mideind/Icespeak/src/icespeak/README.md

-# Speech-To-Text voices
+# Speech-To-Text

-Herein you will find Icelandic-language speech-synthesis code used by Greynir.
+Herein you will find Icelandic-language speech-synthesis code.
 Voice modules are found in the `voices` directory.
 Each module declares the names of the voices it support and implements the `text_to_audio_data` and `text_to_audio_url` functions.
 Functions/methods for performing phonetic transcription are found in the `trans` directory,